yeonuklee/JS_project-/README.md

 # JavaScript Projects

 I've been studying JavaScript by building projects.
-Here are lists of projects down below.
+Here is  a list of projects:

 ## Web_Map

-This is the project that shows informations about several restaurants and parks on the map.
-This is mainly focussed on an algorithm feature that additional informations and places can be dynamically added in the array without needing to change or add a lot of codes.
+This project shows information about several restaurants and parks on the map.
+This is mainly focused on an algorithm where additional where places and their associated information can be dynamically added in the array without needing to write a lot of code.
-You can check it out here [Codepen](https://codepen.io/yelee/pen/yzpxgwr?editors=1111)
+You can check it out here: [Codepen](https://codepen.io/yelee/pen/YzpxgWR)

 ## Quiz_App

-This is the quiz that recommends a user where user should travel based on their preference.
-Each question tells what a user like.
-For example, If you like movie "Sex and the city" over "Mamamia", It assumes that you'd like to beach over city.
-It sends the data of user's choice to Airtable and reads back aggregate results from Airtable, and use D3.js to make a chart.
-Additional question can be easily added without changing a lot and writing new codes.
-You can try this quiz here [Codepen](https://codepen.io/yelee/pen/ZEBXpMV?editors=1011)
+This quiz recommends where a user should travel based on their preferences.
+Each question asks what a user likes.
+For example, If you like movie "Sex and the City" over "Mama Mia!", then it assumes that you'd like to explore the city over the beach.
+It sends the user's answer to an Airtable database and outputs the results.
+D3.js is then used to visualize the data via a bar chart.
+Additional questions can be easily added without writing a lot of code.
+You can try this quiz here: [Codepen](https://codepen.io/yelee/pen/ZEBXpMV?editors=1011)